 Or as security experts often put it, “You’re only as strong as your weakest link.”

-In an increasingly fraught security landscape, managing third-party risk is no easy task.
-Vendors vary widely in how vigilantly they safeguard electronic protected health information (ePHI) from unauthorized access and use.
+In an increasingly fraught security landscape, third-party vendor management is no easy task.
+Third-party vendors vary widely in how vigilantly they safeguard electronic protected health information (ePHI) from unauthorized access and use.
 And although many companies claim to be “HIPAA-compliant,” there is no such shorthand that guarantees an organization complies with HIPAA standards.

 In a 2017 survey of companies across multiple industries, conducted by the Ponemon Institute, only 17% said they felt their organizations were effectively managing security risks related to their third-party vendors.
 And a 2017 report found that 30% of breaches reported to HHS could be attributed to vendors or business associates.